 STRA 6202 (2).
 ADVANCED STRATEGIC MANAGEMENT.
 This course follows directly from and builds on the core course Strategic Management, which focuses on issues of strategy at the business unit level.
-The Advanced course will cover at least the four following topics: global strategy, technology strategy, management of the multi-business firm, and strategic alliances and networks.
+The Advanced course will cover at least the four following topics: global strategy, technology strategy, management of the multibusiness firm, and strategic alliances and networks.
 Additional topics may be introduced at the instructor's discretion.
-Required course for Strategy and Entrepreneurship concentration.
-Pre/Corequisite: STRA 6201.
+Required course for strategy and entrepreneurship concentration.
+Prerequisite or corequisite: STRA 6201.

 STRA 6219 (2).
 PRIVATE EQUITY AND VENTURE CAPITAL.
 This course is designed to complement the entrepreneurship classes by examining the issues associated with venture capital from the viewpoint of the venture capitalist.
 This course focuses on the strategic and organizational issues associated with the firms that provide private equity to entrepreneurial firms.
 It examines the process by which private equity firms raise money from their investors, including a discussion of the associated agency problems.
 It also examines the private equity firm's decision to invest in a new venture.
 This includes a discussion of how to evaluate the strategy of the new venture and its likelihood for success or failure.
 The course examines the process by which the private equity firm exits from its investments and examines how non-financial corporations can use a private-equity model to finance new business ventures.
-Pre/Corequisite: STRA 6201.
+Prerequisite or corequisite: STRA 6201.

 STRA 6220 (2).
 STRATEGIC MERGERS AND ACQUISITIONS.
 This course focuses on the strategic and organizational issues associated with mergers and acquisitions.
 Students will examine the factors that lead to successful-and unsuccessful-mergers and acquisitions.
-Topics covered mergers within an industry, international acquisitions, diversification, vertical integration, organizational design concepts, and the management of organizational behavior issues associated with mergers.
+Topics covered include mergers within an industry, international acquisitions, diversification, vertical integration, organizational design concepts, and the management of organizational behavior issues associated with mergers.
 The course will use a case study approach to classroom learning.
-Prerequisite: Advanced Strategic Management.
+Prerequisite: STRA 6202.

 STRA 6222 (2).
 INTERNATIONAL CORPORATE STRATEGY.
 This course is designed to expose the student to a range of issues faced by global multibusiness firms.
 The topics may include but are not limited to 1) product diversification and the rollout of new products across regions; 2) entry and exit strategies for emerging and developed markets; 3) the development of global infrastructure (HR, IT, legal, administrative structure) to support the operating value chain; 4) the use and misuse of conflicts among regional, product, and functional interests within the firm; and 5) tools for evaluating business unit performance across diverse regions and the stages of industry and product life cycles.
 Additional possible topics to be covered are the engagement of management consultants, strategy implementation, and the nuances of management development in a global firm.
-The course is taught from the perspective of a senior executive (group level) in a multinational firm, with particular attention to the effects of decisions on midand lower-level managers.
-Prerequisite: STRA 6201 Strategic Management.
+The course is taught from the perspective of a senior executive (group level) in a multinational firm, with particular attention to the effects of decisions on mid- and lower-level managers.
+Prerequisite: STRA 6201.

 STRA 6224 (2).
 ENTREPRENEURIAL STRATEGY.
-This class integrates a number of approaches while addressing strategic issues facing new and small businesses.
-In general, we would like to understand enduring factors that influence entrepreneurial and small business management.
-Topics include business strategy, strategies particular to entrepreneurship, market and industry analysis, and organizing to implement innovative ideas.
+This class integrates a number of approaches while addressing strategic issues facing new and small businesses, including enduring factors that influence entrepreneurial and small-business management.
+Topics include business strategy, strategies particular to entrepreneurship, market and industry analysis, and ways to organize and implement innovative ideas.
 The course assumes the perspective of the entrepreneur.
 Material will be a blend of cases and other readings.
-Pre/Corequisite: STRA 6201.
+Prerequisite or corequisite: STRA

 STRA 6225 (2).
 STRATEGIC ALLIANCES.
 This course will focus on the planning and execution of strategic alliances, especially in high technology industries.
 Issues of partner selection, performance evaluation, and adaptation of the partnership over time will be addressed.
 Alliances between large and small firms will also be emphasized.
-Pre/Corequisite: STRA 6201.
+Prerequisite or corequisite: STRA 6201.